TutorialsCyber Security Or Physical Security - Which Should You Prioritize?

 Common Security Threats Cyber Security

 When it comes to cyber security, one of the biggest threats is employees misusing your IT system.
-If you do not have cyber security protection, staff may access links or videos that they are not authorized to view, may accidentally click on a virus or will make IT changes that can impact the performance of your systems.
+If you do not have cyber security protection, staff may access links or videos that they are not authorized to view, may accidentally click on a virus, or will make IT changes that can impact the performance of your systems.

 Additionally, businesses are a target for hackers who may use the internet to manipulate their web pages or systems.
 Proper IT security will monitor your systems, identifying any threats and working to eliminate them.
 This is vitally important as system downtime can cost businesses as much as £6000 per minute.

-Cyber crime is one of the fastest-growing types of crime in the world – worth around $1.5 trillion.
-Between the years of 2018 and 2018, the Office for National Statistics in the UK found that over 4.5 million cyber-crimes were committed, which was higher than most other types of crime in the country.
-Businesses are far more likely to be victims of cyber crime now than they were 5 years ago so it is essential to have the appropriate protection.
+Cybercrime is one of the fastest-growing types of crime in the world – worth around $1.5 trillion.
+Between 2018 and 2018, the Office for National Statistics in the UK found that over 4.5 million cyber crimes were committed, higher than most other types of crime in the country.

 Common Security Threats – Physical Security